LukeShortCloud/rootpages/src/commands/virtualization.rst

-   delete pod <POD> --wait=0, start the deletion of a Pod and then return to the command prompt "proxy", "create a proxy from your hypervisor to be able to access the private network that the containers share" "attach <NAME> -i", "attach to a already running container" logs <POD> <CONTAINER>, show logs for a specific container exec <POD> -- <COMMAND>, run a command on all containers in a pod exec <POD> -c <CONTAINER> -- <COMMAND>, run a command on a specific container in a pod
+   delete pod <POD> --wait=0, start the deletion of a Pod and then return to the command prompt "proxy", "create a proxy from your hypervisor to be able to access the private network that the containers share" "attach <NAME> -i", "attach to a already running container" logs <POD>, show logs for a Pod if there is only one container in the Pod logs -f <POG>, trail/follow the logs of a Pod
+   "logs {-p,--previous}", show logs from the previously deployed Pod with the same name logs <POD> <CONTAINER>, show logs for a specific container exec <POD> -- <COMMAND>, run a command on all containers in a pod exec <POD> -c <CONTAINER> -- <COMMAND>, run a command on a specific container in a pod